๐ŸชดEconomic Development

 ProCredit Holding

-• Development bank group (1998) focuses on Eastern Europe, Latin America, and Africa with emphasis on small and medium enterprises (SMEs)
+• Development-oriented bank group (founded 1998) focuses on Eastern Europe, Latin America, and Africa with emphasis on small and medium enterprises (SMEs)

 • Responsible banking practices prioritize appropriate products over aggressive lending, responding to criticisms of MFI over-indebtedness

-• Graduation model helps microentrepreneurs grow into formal small businesses, bridging the gap between microfinance and traditional banking
+• Graduation model helps microentrepreneurs grow into formal small businesses, bridging the gap between microfinance and traditional banking.
+This addresses the "missing middle" problem: businesses too large for microloans but too small or informal for commercial banks.

-Compare: FINCA vs. ProCredit—FINCA targets the traditional microfinance population (very poor entrepreneurs), while ProCredit focuses on the "missing middle" of SMEs too large for microloans but too small for commercial banks.
+Compare: FINCA vs. ProCredit: FINCA targets the traditional microfinance population (very poor entrepreneurs), while ProCredit focuses on the "missing middle" of SMEs.
 Both address financial inclusion but at different market segments.
+This distinction matters because development finance isn't one-size-fits-all; different populations need different institutional approaches.

 Quick Reference Table